translation/angular/README.md

 let text = $localize `Welcome to our Angular application!`;
 ~~~

-To explore the syntax more in details (specifying metadata, using plurals and interpolations), please check out the "[Translation syntaxes in details](#translation-syntaxes-in-details)" section below.
+To explore the syntax more in details (specifying metadata, using plurals and interpolations), please check out the "[Localization syntaxes in details](#localization-syntaxes-in-details)" section below.

 ## Installation